Some Properties of the Generalized Stuttering Poisson Distribution and its Applications: Generalized Stuttering Poisson Distribution

 \section{Generalized Stuttering Poisson Distribution}

 In this chapter, general stuttering Poisson is defined by weakening conditions of {\bf Theorem 2.1 }.
-Furthermore, we show that any non-negative discrete random variable $X$ with $P\{X=0\}>0.5$ obey generalized SPD.
 L. Janossy [9] used independent increments, stationary increments and Chapman-Kolmogoroff equations to construction the system of functional equation

 Solving (2) from one to one will deduce to (1).
 For example, when $i=0$, we have ${P_0}(t + \Delta t) = {P_0}(t){P_0}(\Delta t)$, the solution of ${P_0}(t)$ is ${P_0}(t){\rm{ = }}{{\rm{e}}^{ - \lambda t}}$.